The information in this article applies to:

 - Repeat these steps for the other section of wall.

-How to place a gate in a Terrain Wall
+To place a gate in a Terrain Wall

 In many ways Terrain Walls act like fences; they follow the contours of the terrain features, regions, and elevation lines that you have placed.
 However, unlike a fence, you cannot place a gate directly into a Terrain Wall.